Please note this article was originally published in 2015.

 Chung Yeung is observed on the ninth day of the ninth lunar month.
-It can be found mentioned in written documents that date to before the East Han period (before AD 25).
+It can be found mentioned in written documents that date to before the East Han period (before the year 25).
 The double nine date is considered a particularly inauspicious time and to counter the possible bad luck on the day in the valleys where people lived, families customarily climb to high ground, where they drink chrysanthemum wine.
 Today, Chinese families also take the opportunity to visit gravesites, which are often located in rural areas.

-Halloween comes a week after Chung Yeung, on October 31.
+Halloween comes after Chung Yeung, on October 31.
 Though it is now a worldwide phenomenon of scary costumes, trick-or-treating and parties, it was originally the first part of a three-day Christian remembrance of the dead: Halloween (All Hallows’ Eve) is the day before All Saints’ Day (also known as All Hallows’ Day), which is followed by All Souls’ Day.
 The current date for All Saints’ Day was moved from the original May 13 to November 1 by Pope Gregory III (731–741); some scholars believe this was an attempt to usurp the traditional Celtic festival of Samhain, which marked the beginning of winter.

 All Saints’ Day and All Souls’ Day is still widely celebrated in predominantly Catholic countries, including Mexico (where it is known as Día de los Muertos) and Macau, where All Souls’ Day is a public holiday.
 Saints and martyrs are traditionally honoured on November 1, while families visit the graves of their ancestors on November 2, in order to pray for those who haven’t reached sanctification and are still roaming the emptiness of purgatory.